eschaefer17/eschaefer17.github.io/README.md

 '''

+gmap.c:

+Implementation of an Abstract Data Type.
+This ADT defines a map from generic keys to generic values, with the functions used for hashing, copying, comparing, and freeing the keys passed to the map upon creation.

+***Utilizes C, linked lists, hash tables, function pointers, and memory management***

 filter_portfolio.c:
 This C program processes BMP image files, allowing users to apply filters such as blur, grayscale, reflection, or sepia via command-line arguments.
 It validates input, opens and reads BMP files, applies filters, and saves the modified image.